Danny Rouhier has been doing Charles Barkley impressions for 17 years. His latest went viral.

 “Rouhier,” host Ernie Johnson corrected him.

-“It was awesome to get that endorsement” said Rouhier, co-host of the afternoon drive-time “Grant and Danny Show” on 106.7 the Fan. “ … The best part about it is all the people reaching out to me, whether it’s good friends or people I haven’t talked to in a little bit, folks via Twitter or otherwise, just saying, ‘Hey, this is really neat.’”
+“It was awesome to get that endorsement,” said Rouhier, co-host of the afternoon drive-time “Grant and Danny Show” on 106.7 the Fan. “ … The best part about it is all the people reaching out to me, whether it’s good friends or people I haven’t talked to in a little bit, folks via Twitter or otherwise, just saying, ‘Hey, this is really neat.’ ”

 Rouhier, a D.C.-area native who played baseball at George Washington, has been doing impressions since he began recording and memorizing skits from “In Living Color” in fifth grade (and then giving impromptu performances at recess).
 He first discovered he had a knack for impersonating Barkley 17 years ago during a guest appearance on Baltimore’s 98 Rock with comedian Joe Robinson.

 “They were doing a bit where they would have a pretend celebrity read his own Wikipedia page, and they asked if I could do Charles Barkley,” Rouhier recalled.
-“I gave it a shot and they kind of looked at me like, ‘Oh my God, that’s good.’”
+“I gave it a shot, and they kind of looked at me like, ‘Oh my God, that’s good.’ ”

 Rouhier has refined his Barkley impression in the years since, homing in on the beloved Round Mound of Rebound’s well-known struggles pronouncing — and sometimes remembering — NBA players’ names.
 “Inside the NBA,” which is one of Rouhier’s favorite shows, has a recurring segment titled “Who He Play For?,” during which Johnson names five lesser-known NBA players and challenges Barkley to identify each player’s team.
 It’s a miracle if he gets more than one right.